hyperbolae/kouyin/README.md

-# Akusento
+# Kouyin

-Akusento (アクセント) is an experimental library for detecting pitch-accent in audio.
+Kouyin is an experimental library for detecting pitch-accent in audio.

 ## Building